Intel MPX

-Intel MPX (Memory Protection Extensions) was a set of extensions to the x86 instruction set architecture.
+Intel MPX (Memory Protection Extensions) are a discontinued set of extensions to the x86 instruction set architecture.
 With compiler, runtime library and operating system support, Intel MPX claimed to enhance security to software by checking pointer references whose normal compile-time intentions are maliciously exploited at runtime due to buffer overflows.
 In practice, there have been too many flaws discovered in the design for it to be useful, and support has been deprecated or removed from most compilers and operating systems.
 Intel has listed MPX as removed in 2019 and onward hardware in section 2.5 of its Intel® 64 and IA-32 Architectures Software Developer's Manual Volume 1.

 Extensions

 Intel MPX introduces new bounds registers, and new instruction set extensions that operate on these registers.
 Additionally, there is a new set of "bound tables" that store bounds beyond what can fit in the bounds registers.

 MPX uses four new 128-bit bounds registers, BND0 to BND3, each storing a pair of 64-bit lower bound (LB) and upper bound (UB) values of a buffer.
 The upper bound is stored in ones' complement form, with BNDMK (create bounds) and BNDCU (check upper bound) performing the conversion.
 The architecture includes two configuration registers BNDCFGx (BNDCFGU in user space and BNDCFGS in kernel mode), and a status register BNDSTATUS, which provides a memory address and error code in case of an exception.

 Two-level address translation is used for storing bounds in memory.
 The top layer consists of a Bounds Directory (BD) created on the application startup.
 Each BD entry is either empty or contains a pointer to a dynamically created Bounds Table (BT), which in turn contains a set of pointer bounds along with the linear addresses of the pointers.
 The bounds load (BNDLDX) and store (BNDSTX) instructions transparently perform the address translation and access bounds in the proper BT entry.

 Intel MPX was introduced as part of the Skylake microarchitecture.

 Intel Goldmont microarchitecture also supports Intel MPX.